graze/standards/standards/Docker.md

 ## General

-1. You SHOULD use a `.dockerignore` file - This will ensure the amount of data sent to the docker daemon will be minimal.
+1. A `.dockerignore` file SHOULD be used - This will ensure the amount of data sent to the docker daemon will be minimal.
 1. Each container SHOULD have a single concern.

 ## Dockerfile

-1. You SHOULD sort multi-line arguments.
+1. Multi-line arguments SHOULD be sorted.
-1. You SHOULD minimize the number of layers.
+1. The number of layers SHOULD be kept to a minimum.
+1. A single `RUN` command can contain many commands:
-    1. Use `\` and `&&` for multiple commands:
+    1. Use `\` and `&&` for multiple commands, with `&&` on the new line:

         ```Dockerfile
         RUN cmd \
             && cmd2
         ```

-    1. When adding build time packages, remove them in the same `RUN` command
+    1. When adding build time packages, remove them in the same `RUN` command:

         ```Dockerfile
         RUN apk add --virtual .deps \